 Management guru Peter Drucker showed us that, “Culture eats strategy for breakfast.”

-This Threshold phase brings you the opportunity to build that culture.
+The Threshold phase brings you the opportunity to build that culture.

-And when you do this you create a guiding framework that enables you and the people around you to respond to anything that happens.
+By doing this you create a guiding framework that enables you and the people around you to respond to anything that happens.

-By putting in place these two frameworks (one external, one internal), you will enable people to cope better with the uncertainty of the Threshold phase.
+By putting these two frameworks in place (one external, one internal) you will enable people to cope better with the uncertainty of the Threshold phase.

 When did you last experience a major shift in your role or identity?
 Would it have been useful to know how to: